vtucakov/EagleSDK_2.0/README.md

 IrisControls4.exe, located in the IrisControls4 folder of this repo, is a Windows-based user-interface application used by Iris Dynamics devices to present controls and data over USB.
 Running the .exe will open an IrisControls app window, GUI elements will be populated by the firmware on the Eagle Controller once it is connected via USB.

-Other prebuilt examples can be loaded by following the instructions in [[#Using Pre-Built Firmware]] For modifying the firmware, follow the instructions in [[#Environment Setup]], and find examples projects in the source folder.
+Other prebuilt examples can be loaded by following the instructions in "Using Pre-Built Firmware" For modifying the firmware, follow the instructions in "Environment Setup", and find examples projects in the source folder.

 ## Connecting to an Eagle
 ### The USB connectors